-2) Training your team in fundamental ANSI-748 requirements in order to better understand the impact upon your company’s implementing processes and procedures.
+2) Training your team in fundamental EIA-748 requirements in order to better understand the impact upon your company’s implementing processes and procedures.

-We provide all training required to familiarize your team with the requirements necessary to be compliant with each of the 32 ANSi-748 Guidelines.
-Understanding these requirements will be fundamental in the development of all processes and procedures required to support an ANSI-748 EVM implementation.
+We provide all training required to familiarize your team with the requirements necessary to be compliant with each of the 32 EIA-748 Guidelines.
+Understanding these requirements will be fundamental in the development of all processes and procedures required to support an EIA-748 EVM implementation.

 3) The development of process flowcharts and the accompanying implementing processes and procedures documentation.

-We work with your staff in the development and/or modification of process flowcharts and the supporting documentation required to implement an integrated cost, schedule and technical performance system compliant with ANSI-748 EVM Guidelines.
+We work with your staff in the development and/or modification of process flowcharts and the supporting documentation required to implement an integrated cost, schedule and technical performance system compliant with EIA-748 EVM Guidelines.

 4) Installation and integration of any cost and schedule integration tools needed.